jeffreyyoung/metabase_custom/docs/administration-guide/databases/oracle.md

-## Working with Oracle in Metabase
+## Working with Oracle in Plena Data

 Starting in v0.20.0, Metabase provides a driver for connecting to Oracle databases.
-Under the hood, Metabase uses Oracle's JDBC driver; due to licensing restrictions, we can't include it as part of Metabase.
+Under the hood, Plena Data uses Oracle's JDBC driver; due to licensing restrictions, we can't include it as part of Metabase.
 Luckily, downloading it yourself and making it available to Metabase is straightforward and only takes a few minutes.

 ### Downloading the Oracle JDBC Driver JAR